Why Start a Community Garden

 - Teach and encourage backyard gardening

-- Distribute excess seeds for our farm to the greater community, to help encourage others to garden
+- Distribute excess seeds and food from our farm to the greater community, to help encourage others to garden

 - Feed as many families as possible